-Intravenous (IV) detoxification, also called detoxification therapy, is an effective method used in substance abuse detox centers for safe withdrawal from drugs of abuse.
-Detox IV therapy purges out these drugs and toxins from the system while also replenishing the body’s depleted stores of fluids and nutrients.
-Consequently, it lowers withdrawal symptoms, reduces cravings, and energizes the body.
+Intravenous detoxification, also called detox therapy, is an effective method used in substance abuse detoxification centers for safe withdrawal from drugs of abuse.
+IV therapy detox purges these drugs and toxins from the system while also replenishing the body’s depleted stores of fluids and nutrients.
+Consequently, IV therapy for drug detox lowers withdrawal symptoms, reduces cravings, and energizes the body.

-IV detox treatment involves introducing nutrients such as amino acids, vitamins, minerals, antioxidants, and, in some cases, oxygen, directly into the bloodstream of a recovering addict through a vein.
-Delivering these nutrients help to purge out drugs and neutralize toxic substances in the body.
+IV detox treatment involves introducing nutrients such as amino acids, vitamins, minerals, antioxidants, and, in some cases, oxygen directly into the bloodstream of a recovering addict through a vein.
+Delivering these nutrients helps to purge out drugs and neutralize toxins in the body.

 For instance, heavy alcohol consumption depletes the body’s stores of vitamin A, thiamine, vitamin B6, and pantothenic acid.
 Furthermore, alcohol consumption triggers prolonged vomiting and diarrhea, which cause rapid fluid loss and dehydration.

 These nutrients, therefore, must be administered to expedite the withdrawal process and lower the severity of withdrawals.
 Why not take oral vitamins, one may ask?
-Oral administration of these nutrients leaves only about 30-40% of the nutrients absorbed, unlike detox IV drips where almost 100% is absorbed.
+Oral administration of these nutrients leaves only about 30-40% of the vitamin absorbed, unlike IV therapy detox, where almost 100% is absorbed.
 And for alcohol recovering addicts, vitamins are not significantly absorbed in the gut because of the effects of prolonged alcohol consumption on the gut’s absorptive capacity.
-This 100% bioavailability of nutrients makes nutrient drips effective as IV medicine for alcohol detox.
+This 100% bioavailability of nutrients makes nutrient drips effective as a medicine for alcohol detoxification.

 Amino acid infusion works on the principle of neurotransmitter imbalance, which underlies drug and alcohol addiction.
 These substances alter the balance of neurotransmitters in the brain, such as dopamine and serotonin, resulting in psychological and physical symptoms that characterize drug and alcohol addiction.

 Intravenous amino acid drips provide fast recovery from drug and alcohol addiction, requiring only 5-7 days of daily drip treatment for complete relief.
-This may be administered as part of an inpatient medical detox or outpatient treatment.
-While medicated detox may require several weeks of treatment, detox IV drips with amino acid take less than a week.
+It may be administered as part of an inpatient medical detox or outpatient treatment.
+While medicated detoxification may require several weeks of treatment, IV detox therapy drips with amino acids take less than a week.

 So these drugs deplete the body’s natural antioxidants and cause an oxidant imbalance that results in several adverse changes, including cognitive impairment and neurological toxicity.

 As an essential part of the weaning-off process, glutathione is delivered to the brain through the bloodstream, where it restores this balance, potentially reversing many of these oxidant-induced changes.
-This helps to expedite the detoxification process.
+It helps to expedite the detoxification from toxins.

-Intravenous detox with NAD, or Nicotinamide adenine dinucleotide, is an effective therapy for drug and alcohol addiction.
-It not only flushes out all toxic drugs from circulation, but it also energizes the body and reduces the intensity of withdrawal symptoms during treatment.
+Intravenous detoxification with NAD, or Nicotinamide adenine dinucleotide, is an effective therapy for drug and alcohol addiction.
+It flushes out all toxic drugs from circulation and energizes the body, and reduces the intensity of withdrawal symptoms during treatment.

 NAD is a naturally occurring co-enzyme in the body that plays a crucial role in energy production within cells.
 It is an essential cofactor required in the metabolic pathways that convert food to energy.
 NAD is also vital for DNA repair and brain function.
 With drug and alcohol addiction, the body’s store of NAD is significantly depleted.

-Detox IV drip therapy with NAD typically requires one infusion per day for ten days, where NAD is slowly infused into the bloodstream, with an immediate boost in energy levels and improved brain function.
+IV therapy for drug detox with NAD typically requires one infusion per day for ten days, where NAD is slowly infused into the bloodstream, with an immediate boost in energy levels and improved brain function.
 Furthermore, NAD drips restore cellular function and reduce the craving for drugs and alcohol.

-These outpatient drips are administered in rehabs for drug addiction.
-A trained nurse administers the drip on each day.
-First, the nurse cleans the IV site (usually in the arm or wrist) with an antiseptic liquid, then inserts the Intravenous line into the vein.
-Once in the vein, the nurse secures the cannula before administering the infusion.
+The detox is usually administered in outpatient rehabs for drug addiction.
+A trained nurse administers the drip each day.
+First, the nurse cleans the IV site, inserts the intravenous line into the vein, and administers the infusion.

-Each of the IV outpatient detox drips can last for an hour or more depending on their constitutions, and a patient may need to have repeated drip infusions for optimal results.
+Each IV therapy detox drip can last for an hour or more depending on their constitutions, and a patient may need to have repeated drip infusions for optimal results.

-The drips may also be administered in mobile IV units as a detox home remedy in acute cases.
-However, it is crucial to check the medical license of the person administering such detox, as far as some fraudulent organizations claim to provide such services.
+The drips may also be administered in mobile IV units.
+However, it is crucial to check the medical license of the person administering such detox, as some fraudulent organizations claim to provide such services.

-In one case, a recent FDA report describes NAD drip treatment as the best solution for opioid abuse, prescription drug abuse, and post-acute withdrawal syndrome.
+In one case, a recent FDA report shows that NAD drip significantly improves overall and craving ratings.
+It also describes NAD drip treatment as a good solution for opioid abuse, prescription drug abuse, and post-acute withdrawal syndrome.

-After just 7 days of NAD-amino acid accelerated IV detox drips, all cravings resolved, brain fatigue from withdrawal stopped, and anxiety and bone pain accompanying Suboxone disappeared.
-The report notes that she texted a month following the treatment that she was sober and relapse-free.
+After just seven days of NAD-amino acid accelerated IV detox drips, all cravings resolved, brain fatigue from withdrawal stopped, and anxiety and bone pain accompanying Suboxone disappeared.
+In addition, the report notes that she texted a month following the treatment that she was sober and relapse-free.

 A recent pilot study evaluating the effectiveness of intravenous KB220IV amino acid drips in a residential addiction treatment program found that it improves treatment outcomes significantly.
 About 23 patients in the program received the treatment, receiving at least five drips over seven days.